koliseoapi/react-forms/README.md

 ## Validations

-Validations will use the same error messages from Chrome.
 The following validations are supported:

 * `[required]`
 * `[pattern]`